 The same standards of cleanliness and professionalism should be seen when attending classes online.
 Cameras must remain on for the entirety of the lesson.
 Smoking while in an online session is strictly forbidden.
 Maintaining a professional backdrop in a well-lit and clean environment is imperative and a strict school requirement.
 Students who attend classes online must have a professional background and must be in a non-distracting environment to best facilitate the learning of the student and classmates at the Swiss School of Management.
 Distractions in the background must be kept to a minimum.
 Students should not attend lectures in a bus, car, or other distracting environment.
+Students must have their cameras on during the entire module of the lecture.
 Students who do not hold this standard will be removed from the session and marked absent.